Marker-Inc-Korea/AutoRAG/docs/source/data_creation/tutorial.md

 The real user's qa data is valuable data, so it is always great to use it prior to generating synthetic data.

 But you have to make retrieval_gt for existing queries from your corpus data.
-The process to find the retrieval_gt at the corpus is hard, but must be accurate.
+The process to find the retrieval_gt at the corpus is hard but must be accurate.
-For making it less hard, we use an embedding model and vectordb for finding relevant passages.
+To make it less hard, we use an embedding model and vectordb for finding relevant passages.
 After that, you have to clarify the retrieval_gt is right.
-If retrieval_gt is not relevant, you have to remove it on the dataset.
+If retrieval_gt is not relevant, you have to remove it from the dataset.

 This feature is available if you have only query ready, and if you have both query and generation_gt ready.

 ### If you only have query data:

-First get retrieval_gt with the existing query, then put query and retrieval_gt into LLM and generate generation_gt.
+First get retrieval_gt with the existing query, then put a query and retrieval_gt into LLM and generate generation_gt.

 - `answer_creation_func`, `llm` parameters are necessary.
 - `existing_qa_df` must have 'query' column.